 At the same time, Jewish extremism and terrorism appears to be on the rise.
 In its Oct.
 7-12 edition, The International Jerusalem Post reported that, "The attack against the mosque in the Galilee on Oct.
-2 [see December 2011 Washington Report, p.
+2 [see December 2011 Washington Report on Middle East Affairs, p.
 14] is a clear escalation, and if proven to have been carried out by right-wing extremists it will be just the latest sign that terrorism is gathering steam...While attacks on mosques in the West Bank have sadly become something of the norm in recent years, an attack on a mosque in an Israeli town is quite rare, particularly in a Bedouin village like Tuba Zangariya, whose residents serve in the IDF."

 This attack, declared the Post, "needs to serve as a long-overdue wakeup call...In recent months, the Shin Bet (Israel Security agency) has recorded a growing number of so-called 'price tag' attacks, amounting to several dozen over the past year.
 These include attacks on mosques, the uprooting of olive trees, the puncturing of tires on military vehicles, and the harassment of left-wing activists, IDF officers and Shin Bet officials and others...In most cases no one is arrested and those detained are let off without charges."